LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

  ## Benefits of Overclocking and Undervolting
   * Overclocking can provide those extra frames or decrease the processing time in workloads and provide you with a slightly better experience.
 Undervolting will reduce temperatures and voltages and will provide you with a quiet and stable experience.
  ## Overclocking vs. Undervolting
   * Overclocking typically increases temperatures to gain performance.
 Undervolting will decrease temperatures and voltage to give consistent performance.
 While with overclocking, you may achieve a higher clock speed than undervolting, that clock speed may not be sustained under stress.
 They both have their place and you should choose the one that better fits your needs.
+For Ampere specifically, undervolting is heavily recommended as they power throttle very often unless they are modded in some way or have a high power limit.
  ## Misconceptions
   * Overclocking is dangerous: Modern Nvidia GPUs are locked in terms of how far you can push the voltage unless you have a modded VBIOS or have a physical modification to your card.
 The voltage that your card will use is safe and increasing clock speeds will not increase the voltage to unsafe values.
   * Overclocking too much is bad: There is no such thing as overclocking a modern GPU with a hard voltage lock and a normal VBIOS too much.
 The only time where an overclock is “bad” is when it’s unstable and that is fixed by stability testing.